CLNelson1993/ChristmasFlair/README.md

 # ChristmasFlair
 # 10/26/2023

 Command pattern has been solved.
-Client needs to be written in a way that allows for choice.
+I was returning "this.led" as null on 10/14/2023 because the Receiver was being utilized improperly.
+Now the Client needs to be written in a way that allows for choice.
 To elaborate: right now the client executes ALL invoked commands one by one.
 We will need something like "press 1 for rainbow(), 2 for strobe(), etc etc)."

 EDIT: While updating the code on a CR system, I accidentally pushed & committed some stuff while under the wrong username.
 I thought I signed in on my account but I guess I did something wrong.
 If you see another username in the commit message history, that's why.
 Just felt it important to clarify that.